Assessment

 Acadience Reading

 Acadience Reading benchmarks will continue for grades K-3.
 Students in grades 4-6 will only participate in Acadience Reading benchmark if they did not score at grade level proficiency on their previous benchmark.
-Teachers in grades 4-6 may choose to assess individual students at their discretion where there is evidence the student may be struggling with foundational reading skills.
+Teachers in grades 4-6 may choose to assess individual students at their discretion where there is evidence that the student may be struggling with foundational reading skills.

 Acadience Math